 Apprentice discussions and reports

 Once during the first academic year, each Scholar is paired with one of the instructors for the program to discuss the design of their class.
-Immediately after that class is taught they facilitate a class discussion that focuses on the design, teaching behaviours and presentation skills of the program.
-The class prepares a formative feedback report for the faculty to enable the development of the Scholars feedback skills and to provide useful feedback for the faculty who taught the class.
+Immediately after that class is taught, the apprentice facilitates a class discussion that focuses on the design, teaching behaviours and presentation skills of the program.
+The class prepares a formative feedback report for the faculty to provide useful feedback for the faculty who taught the class as well as enable the development of the Scholars’ feedback skills.